 Online sources state this plant is easy to grow, but mine didn’t fare so well.
 Eventually, the leaves started dropping and it just slowly died.
 It was possibly already on its way out because I had to remove A LOT of dead leaves when I brought it home.

 One website said “Dischidia sp.
 ‘Geri’ (formerly Dischidia oiantha).
 I don’t know why they say “formerly” because that species is still an accepted name.
 I looked at photos online and Dischidia oiantha definitely looks like ‘Geri’ to me.
 Then again, many species in this genus look very similar.
 I am sure someday the folks doing the “genetic” testing will decipher this genus as well.

 I like it when you do plant research and information varies from one source to another.
-The length of this plant varies from 6-to over 40’.
+The length of the stems of this plant varies from 6″ to over 40’.

 Interesting information about the genus Dischidia genus QUOTED from the Wikipedia article:

 “Most Dischidia grow in arboreal ant nests of different species and some have developed a symbiotic relationship where the plant has developed modified leaves to either provide housing or storage.
 Of these, there are two types of modification to the leaves.
 Three species develop bullate leaves which are hollow root-filled structures.
 These are Dischidia complex, Dischidia major, and Dischidia vidalii.
 Both produce normal leaves in addition to the bullate leaves.
 These bullate leaves are formed when the outer margins of a leaf stop growing while the center of the leaf continues to grow.
 As time progresses the leaf margins curl under to close the gap which creates a small hole.